brianjriddle/astrix-wiki/Bean-Fault-Tolerance.md

 > This is a draft

-Astrix includes a fault-tolerance layer implemented on top of Hystrix.
+Astrix includes a fault-tolerance layer implemented on top of Hystrix which can be used to protect invocations to an Astrix bean with fault tolerance.
 Astrix protects all invocations to a service-bean by default, and libraries might be protected by explicitly marking the bean definition with @AstrixFaultToleranceProxy.

 ![Design FaultToleranceProxy](images/bean-fault-tolerance-design.png)

-The mapping between a Astrix bean, and the name of the Hystrix command used to protect the invocation, is resolved using a HystrixCommandNamingStrategy.
-The HystrixCommandNamingStrategy allows users of the framework to implement whatever Hystrix naming scheme they prefer for their Astrix beans, see "Extending Astrix" for information about how to apply a custom strategy.
+The mapping between an Astrix bean, and the name of the `HystrixCommand` used to protect the invocation, is resolved using a `HystrixCommandNamingStrategy`.
+The `HystrixCommandNamingStrategy` allows users of the framework to implement whatever `HystrixCommand` naming scheme they prefer for their Astrix beans, see "Extending Astrix" for information about how to apply a custom strategy.

 ```java
 interface HystrixCommandNamingStrategy {